 The starting point for determining child support in all Virginia cases is Virginia Code § 20-108.2, which sets forth our statewide child support guidelines.
 The guidelines provide a child support amount based on the incomes of the parties and any costs incurred for health care coverage and work-related child care.
 While such a straightforward formula may be appropriate under ordinary circumstances, custodial parents of autistic children may … Read More »

-Due to hard economic times, more and more custodial parents with minor children have begun to reconsider enforcement of unpaid child support payments.
-To many, this task may seem endless or impossible, but in Virginia there are several ways to collect unpaid child support.
+There are several ways to collect unpaid child support in Virginia.
 Payees of child support can take action either in the court in which the child support order was entered or by using the Department of Child Support Enforcement (DCSE).
 Here are six ways to force a delinquent parent to pay their child support in Virginia:

 Once again Charlie Sheen has made headlines, however this time it’s not due to “tiger blood” or unintelligible rants.
 Instead, Mr. Sheen is in the news related to something to which many parents, celebrity or not, can relate to—modification of child support.
 News articles like this one are reporting that Mr. Sheen has submitted a request to terminate his child support payments to his former wife, Brooke Mueller.
 He is requesting this change since his two children with Ms. Mueller are not currently living with their mother, but instead are living with Mr. Sheen’s other former wife, Denise Richards.